Kesha v. Dr. Luke: Lawsuit

 In October 2014, Kesha sued Dr. Luke for sexual assault and battery, sexual harassment, gender violence, emotional abuse, and violation of California business practices which had occurred over 10 years working together.
 She states that Dr. Luke repeatedly drugged her, had sexual contact with her, with and without her consent, and that his abuse caused her eating disorder.
 Kesha asked the court to break her contract with Dr. Luke.
 In response, Dr. Luke filed a countersuit against Kesha alleging defamation, accusing her, her mother, and her management of fabricating the abuse claims to break her contract with him.
-In November, Dr. Luke asked the judge to dismiss Kesha's accusation of sexually abusing her.
 In early December, Dr. Luke filed a defamation lawsuit against Kesha's lawyer, Mark Geragos, accusing him of implications that Luke had raped Lady Gaga.
 Gaga's team denied any such incident.
 Kesha has also accused Dr. Luke of raping Katy Perry.
-Perry has denied this, and a judge ruled it did not happen.
+Perry and Dr. Luke both denied this allegation, and a judge ruled there was no evidence supporting Kesha's account.
 Later in December, Luke's lawyers amended the official complaint in the defamation lawsuit to introduce additional items, including a handwritten birthday card from Kesha back in 2009.
 Luke's attorney claimed the card is from several years after Kesha claims he started abusing her.
 Other additions included several emails between Dr. Luke and Kesha's mother, where the latter wrote to him, "You are part of our family."
 Dr. Luke further accused Jack Rovner, president of Vector Management, of "longstanding antipathy" towards him, alleging Rovner wants more money and control of Kesha's career.

 On February 18, 2015, during New York Fashion Week, Kesha wore a Discount Universe dress with the words "You Will Never Own Me" on the front of the garment, which at least one media source speculated to be an obvious jab at Dr. Luke amid Kesha's recovery.
 On June 9, 2015, it was reported that Kesha amended her complaint against Dr. Luke and added a suit against Sony Music Entertainment, with Kesha's lawyer claiming "Dr. Luke's proclivity for abusive conduct was open and obvious to [Sony Music Entertainment] executives, who either knew of the conduct and turned a blind eye, failed to investigate Dr. Luke's conduct, failed to take any corrective action, or actively concealed Dr. Luke's abuse."
 Kesha sought an injunction with Sony against working and releasing music with Dr. Luke and for greater artistic freedom.
 Kesha's lawyer, Mark Geragos, responded about the injunction saying "She cannot work with music producers, publishers, or record labels to release new music.
 With no new music to perform, Kesha cannot tour.
 Off the radio and stage and out of the spotlight, Kesha cannot sell merchandise, receive sponsorships, or get media attention.
 Her brand value has fallen, and unless the Court issues this injunction, Kesha will suffer irreparable harm, plummeting her career past the point of no return."